alsa-project/snd-firewire-ctl-services/libs/dice/protocols/README.md

 TC Applied Technologies (TCAT) was established in 2003 as a result to split division of TC Group for digital audio microelectronic and software technologies.
 The first product was DICE II ASIC as single chip IEEE 1394 audio solution for pro and consumer applications.
-DICE II ASIC was manufacturered and distributed exclusively by WaveFront Semiconductor (formerly known as Alesis Semiconductor).
+DICE II ASIC was manufactured and distributed exclusively by WaveFront Semiconductor (formerly known as Alesis Semiconductor).
 DICE Jr (TCD2200 ASIC) and DICE Mini (TCD2210 ASIC) seems to be released around 2005.
 DICE III (TCD3070 ASIC) was launched in 2014 with better jitter performance than the previous.

-Digital Interface Communication Engine (DICE) appeared to express solution including hardware abstraction layer in the ASICs and software stack to operate by common application programming interface.
+DICE appeared to express solution including hardware abstraction layer in the ASICs and software stack to operate by common application programming interface.

 When Music Group acquired TC Group in 2015, the ownership of TCAT was also moved.
 One of group company, CoolAudio International, distributes TCAT ASICs as well as WaveFront ICs.
 In 2017,